 - Goblins - A strip introduces a prominent glass window on an inn.
 Prominent and shiny.
 MinMax is forbidden to smash it.
 There is exactly zero chance the window will remain intact.

-- Also doubly subverted in chapter 454, where Haley fires four arrows to hit the goblin leaders so they take notice of them and fight them instead of entering the castle.
-After four panels, all of the arrow miss:
+- Also doubly subverted in chapter 454, where Haley fires an arrow to hit the goblin leaders so they take notice of them and fight them instead of entering the castle.
+After four panels, the arrow misses:

 Elan: Plus, it woulda been weird for everyone to mention that Girard was into illusions and then not see, like, any.
 Who wastes perfectly good foreshadowing like that?